indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/actions/actions.md

 ### registerEntry

-Add a new indranildeveloper-kepler.gl instance in `keplerGlReducer`.
+Add a new indranil-kepler.gl instance in `keplerGlReducer`.
 This action is called under-the-hood when a `KeplerGl` component is **mounted** to the dom.
-Note that if you dispatch actions such as adding data to a indranildeveloper-kepler.gl instance before the React component is mounted, the action will not be performed.
+Note that if you dispatch actions such as adding data to a indranil-kepler.gl instance before the React component is mounted, the action will not be performed.
 Instance reducer can only handle actions when it is instantiated.

 - **ActionTypes**: [`ActionTypes.REGISTER_ENTRY`][12]